bendorshai/its-a-date/README.md

 ### Learn More

-Hit brag() to console out example from each token implemented
+Hit brag() to console out examples of any token implemented

 ```js
 itsadate.brag();
 ```

-Hit settings() to get all configuration setting object with descriptions
+Hit settings() to get settings object with configutations you can alter. descriptions included.

 ```js
 itsadate.settings();